 Statins are a specific type of drug that are usually prescribed by doctors to help lower patients’ cholesterol level in the blood.
+We see a lot of residents prescribed statins in our long-term care homes.
 The makers of the Statin drugs also claim they help lower the risk of stroke and heart attack.
 Statins also may help in reducing inflammation, improving the lining of the blood vessels and reducing the risk of blood clots.
 The drug works by lowering the liver’s production of cholesterol and helping the liver get rid of the cholesterol in your blood stream.
+But there are some side effects of statins – including some neurological side effects of statins.

 What Are Some Examples of Statins?